remla25-team21/operation/Peer - Group 21.md

 - A high-level overview and architecture of the sentiment analysis application
 - Docker Compose usage instructions for local development
 - Detailed Helm deployment instructions
-- Monitoring setup with Prometheus, Grafana, and a custom dashboard
+- Monitoring setup with Prometheus and Grafana
-- ML configuration management with DVC, pylint, flake8 and bandit, and ML testing with pytest
+- ML configuration management with DVC, pylint, flake8, and bandit
+- ML testing with pytest
+- Istio-based deployment with Gateway, VirtualService, DestinationRule, and sticky session routing
+- Continuous Experimentation (A/B test using Istio and CE metrics dashboard)

 ## Review Scope